 These are some very saturated niche examples.
 I advise you to change your niche/topic if you fall under these topics unless you have 50+ good-quality blog posts.
 Always go with the micro-niche and don’t mix so many topics in a single blog or website.

 Micro-niche example: If you are planning to write a pet blog, try to narrow it.
 Try something like Dog blog, a cat blog, or even specific breed animals, if possible.

 Google Adsense demands something unique, fresh from their publishers.
 You can check out Income School’s 350+ Free micro-niche Ideas if you are out of topics.
 I explained everything in this excel sheet from what niche to go with or not, traffic, affiliate ability, seasonal or not, and an overall score for better understanding for a noob blogger.

-It’s actually very difficult to rectify the exact issue if you got this policy violation error.
-Most of the time they explained the issue such as:
+It’s actually complicated to rectify the exact issue if you got this policy violation error.
+Most of the time, they explained the issue such as: